 Dimensions of the cross section of the tension valley formed by the four tendons of a strut pair and their dangler in the 12-strut tensegrity sphere.

 In its spherical, or equilibrium phase, the dimensions of the cross section of the tension valley created by the tendons reach their maximum.
-That is, the struts are maximally distant from each other, and from the unit edges of the four intersecting equilateral triangles, as illustrated below.
+In the polyhedral phases described below, δ approaches to 0°, and both the gap and dip go to zero (0).

 In its spherical, or equilibrium phase, the struts are at their maximum distance from the unit edges of the four intersecting equilateral triangles (left) of the 12-strut tensegrity sphere (right).